How to Spend College Savings

 You’ve been tucking away money for your child’s education for years.
 Now it’s time to tap the money and start paying for college.
 Optimize your college savings with these tips.

 Extend your savings period.
-A good rule of thumb is to extend your savings period as long as you can.
-This may allow money to grow tax-deferred in an account like a 529 plan, for example.
+Save for as long as you can.
+Allow money to grow tax-deferred in an account like a 529 plan.
 If you have other resources to help pay for college, such as financial aid or scholarship funds, use those first.

 - Paying for one year of college.
 Wait to spend the plan money until a student’s senior year of college.
-The aim is to pay for the senior year with money from the plan only— no loans for students that year, and no additional savings from parents.
+The aim is to pay for the senior year with money from the 529 plan only — no loans for the students that year and no additional use of parents' savings.

 - Paying for more than one year of college.
 If you can pay two years’ of college with a 529 plan, start spending the money during a student’s junior year.
-If money in the plan covers three years of college, start spending in a child’s sophomore year.
+If money in the plan covers three years of college, start spending in the sophomore year.

 When to access.
 Be safe with your investments.
-If you’re going to use 529 plan money to pay for your child’s next semester of college, move that amount of money into a money market or savings account the year prior to when you need it.
+If you’re going to use 529 plan money to pay for your child’s next semester of college, move that amount of money into a money market or savings account the year before you need it.

 Know when to hold them.
 Be savvy about spending 529 plan money when you have other savings options to pay for college.